vprusso/vprusso.github.io/content/posts/two_copy_problem.md

 **Question**: Does there exist an ensemble \(\eta^{\otimes 2}\) such that the optimal LOCC, PPT, or SEP values is strictly less than \(1\)?

-Ghosh et al. [GKRS04](https://arxiv.org/abs/quant-ph/0205105) showed that orthogonal maximally entangled states can always be perfectly discriminated via LOCC if two copies of each of the states are provided.
-However, the question above is more general and asks whether two copies for any set of mutually orthogonal states are *always* sufficient for perfectly distinguishing via LOCC, SEP, or PPT measurements.
+Ghosh et al. [GKRS04](https://arxiv.org/abs/quant-ph/0205105) showed that orthogonal maximally entangled states drawn from the canonical generalized-Bell family can be perfectly discriminated via LOCC if two copies of each of the states are provided.
+Their argument does not cover an arbitrary set of \(d^2\) pairwise orthogonal maximally entangled states, and they exhibit a \(3 \otimes 3\) case where it fails.
+The question above is more general still, and asks whether two copies for any set of mutually orthogonal states are *always* sufficient for perfectly distinguishing via LOCC, SEP, or PPT measurements.

 These classes of measurements abide by the following inclusion relationship: